synzen/MonitoRSS/README.md

 ##RSS Storage
 Everything is organized by guild ID and handled through the folder  `./sources`.
 Each JSON file is named with their guild ID, and contains that guild's RSS feeds and customizations.
 The basic information it must have is `name`, `id`, and `sources` where `sources` is the list of feeds along with their customizations.

 The bottom is an example of what would be in a guild source file, for example `./sources/guild_id_here.json`.
-An example is provided in `./sources/guild_id_here.json` (this file will be ignored by the bot on intiailization).
+An example is provided in `./sources/guild_id_here.json` (this file will be ignored by the bot on intialization).

 ```javascript
 "name": "My First Guild!",